-Oscar Micheaux had no mentors and no background that prepared him for any of the challenges he undertook, but he successfully amassed land in the West at a time when few African Americans were homesteading; he published his own novels, one of which went on to be a bestseller; and he became a prolific filmmaker when the industry was in its infancy.
+While his film success may seem the most noteworthy of his accomplishments in light of our world today, Oscar Micheaux also had other firsts: He amassed land in the West at a time when few Blacks were homesteading; he published his own novels, one of which went on to be a bestseller; and he fearlessly entered the world of filmmaking when the industry was in its infancy.

 Micheaux (1884-1951) was one of eleven children born to former slaves.
-Oscar’s father did not read or write but was a hardworking farmer who took good care of his family and was a great role model.
-His mother received some education and brought her children up reading the Scriptures.
-She also taught them about the wisdom of Booker T. Washington.
+Oscar’s father was an industrious but illiterate farmer who took good care of his family and served as a positive role model.
+Micheaux’s mother learned to read, so she brought her children up reading the Scriptures and telling them stories of men like Booker T. Washington.

 Pullman Jobs Highly Coveted

-A popular saying of the time was, “Lincoln freed the slaves but Pullman hired them. ” These jobs were life-changing for African American men.
+“Lincoln freed the slaves but Pullman hired them,” was a popular saying around Chicago.
+These jobs were life-changing for African American men.

-Micheaux stopped off in South Dakota, but the community did not offer any sign of welcome.
+The community was not welcoming.
 With some difficulty, Micheaux found a man with a wagon who was willing to drive a black man around to see the available land.

-In October 1904 when Micheaux was not quite 21, he committed to taking a property.
+That fall, Micheaux was not quite 21, but he was excited about the opportunity.
+He committed to taking a property the following year.
 That winter he continued his work as a porter to save more money.

-In the spring of 1905 he returned to his land and began planting.
-He struggled with the farm, but soon learned to make it profitable.
-His effort paid off.
+In spring 1905, he returned to take possession and plant his land.
+He did not know much about farming, so his eventual success was hard-won.
 He increased the value of his land and began to amass more property.

-Married life in South Dakota did not go well.
-When Micheaux traveled for work, Orlean felt abandoned, During one of these trips, Orlean miscarried.
+Married life for Oscar and Orlean in South Dakota did not go well.
+When Micheaux traveled for work, Orlean felt abandoned, During one of the times he was away, Orlean suffered a miscarriage.
 Her family did not like having her on the homestead alone.
 They traveled to South Dakota and took her back to Chicago with them.

 Micheaux’s dream of being a successful homesteader was over.